we-make-websites/wmw-coding-guidelines/frame/html/README.md

 ### Exceptions

 * Short block-level elements like `<h1>`, `<li>` or `<title>` can be displayed on a single line unless they're greater than 80 characters long
-* Inline-level elements greater than 80 characters long should follow multi line rules
+* Inline-level elements greater than 80 characters long should follow multi-line rules

 [ꜛ Back to TOC](#table-of-contents)